Top 7 Benefits of Nootropics: Cognition, Alertness, Memory

 Improve Memory – Spatial, Short-term, Long-Term

 Memory is about acquiring information, storing it, and retrieving it later.
 It works by strengthening the connection between neurons, which can be reactivated at any time.
-The amygdala stores fear memories, the hippocampus, and temporal lobe – episodic and recognition memory, the cerebellum stores procedural (step-by-step or how-to) memory.
+The amygdala stores fear memories, the hippocampus, and temporal lobe – episodic and recognition memory, and the cerebellum stores procedural (step-by-step or how-to) memory.

 One of the most potent memory boosters is Bacopa Monnieri.
 It works by enhancing neural signaling, acts on the calcium channels, and increases serum calcium levels in the brain.
 At 300 mg or 600 mg daily for 6 or 12 weeks, it improved cognitive processing, working memory, and attention.
 Pretty sweet huh?
 (2) (4)